detect2173/GOMWebProjectPt1/DEPLOYMENT.md

 - GETRESPONSE_LIST_ID = your_list_id
 - CALENDLY_URL = https://calendly.com/your-scheduling-link

+Tip: Keep your API keys private.
+Do not commit them to git.
+This project supports a .env file locally (via python-dotenv); on the server use cPanel Environment variables.

 5) Collect static files and run migrations
 From the app’s virtual environment (via Terminal/SSH):
 - python manage.py migrate